aiven/aiven-docs/docs/tools/kubernetes.md

 ### Authenticating

-Before creating a service, we need to authenticate the operator with Aiven\'s API.
+Before creating a service, we need to authenticate the operator with Aiven's API.
 To do so, create the Kubernetes secret with the command below, substituting the `<your-token-here>` with the authentication token generated in the \"Requirements\" section above.
 This needs to be created in the namespace which is going to be used to create your Aiven